Welcome to Marula Tree Massage

 A Period of No Stress.
 Peace.
 Calm.
 No more Pressure Cooker.

-My goal for your massage session is first, and foremost, to get you to relax – to slow your life down, for you to breathe and calm your body for the time you have on my couch.
+My goal for your massage session is first, and foremost, to get you to relax – to slow your life down, for you to breathe and calm your body so that it can get rid of all of that Cortisol and start healing.
 The aches and pains will be eased out at the same time because should I find some tricky bits I shall do some deep tissue work; but I want you to take some time for yourself, to reduce and relieve the stress levels in your body for a while, which is So Important.
-You need this – a break from the endless ‘must-be-done-now’, non-stop rush of life.
+You need this – a break from the endless ‘must-be-done-now’, non-stop rush of life – you will feel safe, comforted and supported while lying quietly on the massage table.

 You and I will spend some extra time at the beginning of your first massage session to discuss what it is you are looking for in the massage and the areas from which you want to have the tension and tightness eased.
 We’ll go through a consultation form, which I will have sent you prior to my arrival, to make sure there is nothing in your health that is contra-indicated.
 The deep-tissue work is for those areas that you ask me to work on specifically – you may have lower back pain, neck and shoulders are tight, pain the shoulder going down your arm or spots that I find that you hadn’t realised were tight and sore.
 These areas will get more work and time but I really want to spend time with you to ensure that you get the best of me and your time on my table leaves you feeling serene, and ready again to face whatever life throws at you.